💠 Lumenoid AI Framework© 🧠 NeuroLigth Articles

 ⚧️ Pronouns: He/Him, They/them

-• Languages & Frameworks – Python, JavaScript, Rust, PHP, Laravel, HTML/CSS, Bash, PowerShell, Godot, Hugo
+Languages & Frameworks Python, TypeScript, JavaScript, Java, Rust, PHP, Laravel, Astro, Flutter, HTML/CSS, Bash, PowerShell, GDScript (Godot), Lua (PICO-8), Hugo

-• Identity & Access Management – Microsoft Entra ID (Azure AD): user/group management, RBAC, MFA, and authentication policies
+Systems & Identity Management Microsoft Entra ID (Azure AD): user & group management, RBAC, MFA, authentication policies

 ✦ Full ESA Pyxel & Project Index ✦